stackhpc/ansible-kayobe-automation-workflows/roles/github/README.md

 `github_registry_password`: password used to authenticate with the docker registry.

+`github_kayobe_base_image`: select the base image used when building the kayobe docker image.
+Default is `quay.io/centos/centos:stream8` supports OpenStack Wallaby, Xena and Yoga.
+Zed and higher would require `quay.io/rockylinux/rockylinux:9`.

 `github_kayobe_arguments`: a dictionary of arguments that can be used to override the default arguments found within `vars/main.yml`.
 For example if you wanted to change the value of `KAYOBE_ENVIRONMENT` from its default of `production` you can simply add `KAYOBE_ENVIRONMENT` to this dictionary and it will take precedence over the defaults.

 `github_*_hook:` see section [Template Hooks](#template-hooks)  for information about this variables